 The important quantities for the elliptic flow \vv are $\rho_2, r_{xy}$~\cite{BW1,BW2}, $k$, and functions $v_{2t}(\pt)$ and $v_{2p}(\pt)$ in Eq.~(\ref{eq:Fv}), though the $T$ and $\rho_0$ also influence the \pt-dependence of \vv~\cite{BW1}.
-From hydrodynamic models and experimental data it follows an approximate linear relation between \vv and the eccentricity \ecc of the collision geometry~\cite{Vol3,Oll2,Heinz1,alic3}, which can be defined in the present model as \be \ecc=(1-r_{xy})/(1+r_{xy}). \ee Moreover, in the generalized BWM~\cite{BW1} with $\rho_2=0$ one gets $\vv=\ecc/2$.
-We have checked by fitting the \vv data that parameter $\rho_2$ as well as the functions $v_{2t}(\pt)$ and $v_{2p}(\pt)$ have similar to $\ecc$ centrality dependence.
-For the model simplicity, we assume that they are proportional to $\ecc$.
+From hydrodynamic models and experimental data it follows that there is an approximately linear relation between \vv and the eccentricity \ecc of the collision geometry~\cite{Vol3,Oll2,Heinz1,alic3}, which can be defined in the present model as \be \ecc=(1-r_{xy})/(1+r_{xy}). \ee Moreover, in the generalized BWM~\cite{BW1} with $\rho_2=0$ one gets $\vv=\ecc/2$.
+I have checked by fitting the \vv data that parameter $\rho_2$ as well as the functions $v_{2t}(\pt)$ and $v_{2p}(\pt)$ have centrality dependence similar to $\ecc$.
+For the model's simplicity, I assume that they are proportional to $\ecc$.
 Their explicit forms will be specified in Sec.~\ref{sec4}.
 All other parameters in Eq.~(\ref{eq:Fv}) have the same meaning as in Ref.~\cite{G21}.
 Note that parameters $f_{BW}, f_1, f_2, c_1$, and $c_2$ are the same for any AA collision system and depend only on the particle type.

 Now, integration of Eq.~(\ref{eq:d3N}) by $\varphi$ gives